-Isolette: These are small beds enclosed by clear, hard plastic.
-The temperature of the isolette is controlled and closely monitored because premature infants frequently have difficulty maintaining their body temperature.
-Holes in the isolettes allow access to your infant so we can care for – and you can touch – your baby.
+Incubators: These are small beds enclosed by clear, hard plastic.
+The temperature of the incubator is controlled and closely monitored because premature infants frequently have difficulty maintaining their body temperature.
+Holes in the incubator allow access to your infant so we can care for – and you can touch – your baby.

 IVs and lines: An intravenous catheter (or IV) is a thin, flexible tube inserted into the vein with a small needle.
 Once in the vein, the needle is removed, leaving just the soft plastic tubing.

 Monitors: We keep your baby attached to monitors to watch their vital signs.
 We will often place your baby in a soothing position, like on their tummy or side.

 Phototherapy: Phototherapy is used to help treat jaundice (a common infection in premature infants).
 We may place your baby on a special light therapy blanket and attach lights to their bed or incubator.
 Phototherapy is usually only needed for a few days.